mify-io/mify/docs/docs/cloud/setup.md

 after that you'll be notified by email when you'll be able to access the cloud console.

+When you'll get the access, at first you'll be prompted to create your organization.
+If you have no organization for your team, create it from here.
+If you want to join existing organization, ping us on Slack.

-When you'll get the access, you'll see dashboard with the next steps for getting the token: ![](/img/docs/cloud-get-token.png)
+After creating organization, you'll see dashboard with the next steps for getting the token: ![](/img/docs/cloud-get-token.png)

 Click on the "Generate New Service Token" button and copy result into the `mify cloud init` prompt.

-## Registering workspace

-After getting your token the tool will ask you for your unique project name, you can either use your workspace directory name or choose something else.
-Then, select environment, either `stage` or `prod`.
-When you get the message that you're successfully registered your project you are ready to deploy your services.
+`mify cloud init` will link your project and organization to your workspace and it'll update your `~/.kube/config` with credentials to connect to Mify Cloud's Kubernetes.